Scalable Gaussian Processes on Discrete Domains: Discrete optimization techniques

 \section{Discrete optimization techniques}

 The problem we are trying to solve using discrete optimization is $\argmax_\bz \log p(\by\given \bz)$ (Eq.~\ref{eq:mloglik}).
-In the following sections, we approach this problem using two classical techniques from discrete optimization: simulated annealing and greedy selection.
+In the following sections, we approach this problem using two classical techniques from discrete optimization and one submodular data summarization model: greedy selection, simulated annealing, and determinantal point processes.